Harshalzzzzzzz/AF/README.md

 - Volunteer
 - Registration

-## Functionalities to be Implemented
+## Functionalities

 - The content in terms of team members' data, images, events, artworks, blog content,etc. can be uploaded via the admin dashboard by the superadmin or the user with admin permissions.

-- ModelViewer HTML tag- <modelviewer> can been used in order to display the 3D models that are uploaded as .glb or .gltf files.

-- There are appropriate filters in place for the content that is to be displayed on various pages.
+- Appropriate filters in place for the content that is to be displayed on various pages.

-- A mailer can be implemented for the users to get latest updates via email.

 - Dislaying Images corresponding to the events, blogs or Artworks in various sections on the website pages.

+- User Account Management interface for recruitments, volunteers and registrations for the club and club events/projects.

+- Improved UI/UX with a better theme and template.

+- Image Compression for files with a larger size, while preserving the quality/resolution.

+- Mailer for the users to get latest updates via email, and for other relevant actions.

 - Further implemented features to be based on the requirements specified by the core members.